 AAUW.
 The American Association of University Women uses the acronym AAUW to signify the nationwide organization with members throughout the United States and abroad.
 AAUW is identified by the IRS as the central organization of a group of nonprofit entities, 501(c)(4), 501(c)(3), or both.
 These organizations gain eligibility to use the AAUW name by (a) applying to the AAUW Board of Directors for affiliation approval, (b) signing the AAUW Affiliate Agreement, and (c) submitting their current, conformed bylaws to be housed at AAUW headquarters in Washington, D.C.
-Complying with these three requirements entitles each organization to use AAUW as part of its name to gain tax-exempt status1 and to use the AAUW name in the conduct of its business and activities.
+Complying with these three requirements entitles each organization to use AAUW as part of its name to gain tax-exempt status and to use the AAUW name in the conduct of its business and activities.

 AAUW-Affiliated Entities.
 AAUW-affiliated entities are nonprofit organizations that have signed an AAUW Affiliate Agreement.
 Organizations applying to join AAUW submit applications (email connect@aauw.org) for approval by the AAUW Board of Directors as a new "AAUW-affiliated entity."
 All AAUW-affiliated entries must be designated by the IRS as nonprofit organizations and must file with the IRS annually, either through AAUW or independently.
-This includes branches, state organizations, and a category called Comparable AAUW-Affiliated Entities, which currently includes only the Younger Women's Task Force (www.aauw.org/membership/ywtf)..
+This includes branches and state organizations.